gatech-sysml/erdos-scheduling-simulator/rpc/spark_erdos_setup.md

 ```bash
 python -m rpc.service
 ```
+Refer to the above section to instantiate different schedulers for the service.

+> NOTE: Since we emulate a 20-node spark cluster on a single system, an additional flag `--override_worker_cpu_count` needs to be passed in the
+> service launch command.

 ### Start all components of the spark cluster
 Run the following commands from the root directory of the `spark-mirror` repository.